 - Try not to use dashes or duplicates

 - Make it easy to remember and marketable.

 In general, an SEO friendly domain name should be short and sweet.
 The example above (BestSEOCompanyInHouston.com) used to be a great way to rank for a long-tailed keyword search, but it was annoying to read and say.

 No one wants to have to repeat an entire sentence just to get a domain name across and Google can clearly see that you’re trying to game the system rather than build a legitimate brand.
 This is something that Google has always been working to avoid when serving search results to consumers.

 Consider Your Keywords

 Exact match domains aside, you should still try to include the root keyword in your domain name.
-For instance, if you’re going to be selling widgets online, you want “widgets” to be in your domain name (eg. WidgetWorld.com or WandasWidgets.com.
-Try not to get too specific with your keywords because it could limit you in the future.
+For instance, if you’re going to be selling widgets online, you want “widgets” to be in your domain name (eg. WidgetWorld.com or WandasWidgets.com).
+Try not to get too specific because it could limit you in the future.

 Even still, with proper online & offline marketing, even domains without keywords can be successful.
 See Amazon.com (rather than OnlineMarketplace.com), Newegg.com (rather than ComputerWarehouse.com), StanleySteemer.com (rather than CarpetCleaningNewYorkCity.com) and so on.

 Avoid Dashes & Duplicates